Resource theory of heat and work with non-commuting charges: Asymptotic thermodynamics of multiple conserved quantities

-Therefore, due to points 3 and 5 of Lemma~\ref{lemma:phase diagram properties}, there is a tensor product state $\xi_{B^{nR}}$ with coordinate of Eq.~(\ref{eq: coordinates_P_2}) on $\overline{\cP}_B^{(1)}$.
+\zk{We can observe this in Fig.~\ref{fig:optimal-rate}; the new coordinates have the same charge values, but the entropy is $\frac{\delta'}{R}$ smaller than the entropy of the coordinates in Eq.~(\ref{eq: coordinates_P_1}).
+Therefore, as long as $S(\tau(\und{\beta})_B) - \frac1R \Delta s_S \geq 0$, the new coordinates are inside the phase diagram as well.} Hence, due to points 3 and 5 of Lemma~\ref{lemma:phase diagram properties}, there is a tensor product state $\xi_{B^{nR}}$ with coordinate of Eq.~(\ref{eq: coordinates_P_2}) on $\overline{\cP}_B^{(1)}$.
 Hence the first law, Theorem~\ref{thm:first-law}, implies that the desired transformation exists, and works $W_1,\ldots,W_c$ are extracted. \end{proof}

 \begin{theorem} For regular sequences of product states, $\rho_{S^n}$ and $\sigma_{S^n}$, and real numbers $W_j$ satisfying $\sum_j\beta_j W_j = -\Delta\widetilde{F}_s-\delta$, let $R^*$ be the infimum of rates such that there is a work transformation $\rho_{S^n} \otimes \tau(\und{\beta})_B^{\ox nR} \rightarrow \sigma_{S^n}\ox\xi_{B^{nR}}$ under which works $W_1,\ldots,W_c$ are extracted, and $\xi_{B^{nR}}$ is a regular sequence of product states.